Navigating Healthcare, Part 2: Why Health Benefit Point Solutions Are Coming Up Short

 Take the example of a member suffering from diabetes, for instance.
 If that member has some questions about side effects from their medication, they need guidance and clarity.
 Instead, they’re given multiple options: enroll in their diabetes management program, talk to a doctor ASAP via telemedicine, or talk to their endocrinologist during their next check-up, or some combination of the above, or none of the above.
 These options, implemented with the objective of solving a specific problem, have unintentionally compounded it, by introducing more complexity and making it harder for members to know what they need—or what options are available to them, causing them to further delay care.

-Check in later for the final installment of this blog series on navigating healthcare.
-In Part 3, we’ll go over how having the right healthcare navigation solution can significantly improve employee engagement and their overall health.
+In our final installment of this blog series on navigating healthcare, we go over how having the right healthcare navigation solution can significantly improve employee engagement and their overall health.

 1 Health Care Cost Institute 2017 Annual Report